Testing EF Core in Memory using SQLite

 #Testing using SQLite In-Memory provider

-To use the SQLite provider, you must add the NuGet package Microsoft.EntityFrameworkCore.Sqlite (already included in Microsoft.AspNetCore.All metapackage)
+To use the SQLite provider, add the NuGet package Microsoft.EntityFrameworkCore.Sqlite (already included in the Microsoft.AspNetCore.All metapackage).

-SQLite can run in-memory using the connection string DataSource=:memory.
-When the connection is opened, a new database is created in memory.
-This database is destroyed when the connection is closed.
-This means, you must keep the connection open until the test ends.
-This means you cannot just change UseInMemoryDatabase to UseSqlite in the previous test.
-Indeed, when the context is disposed, the connection is closed and the database is destroyed.
-The following test fails as the database is not preserved between contexts:
+SQLite can run in-memory using the connection string DataSource=:memory:.
+When the connection is opened, a new database is created in memory and destroyed when the connection is closed.
+This means you must keep the connection open for the duration of the test.
+You cannot simply replace UseInMemoryDatabase with UseSqlite as in the previous example; when the context is disposed, the connection closes and the database is destroyed.
+The following test fails because the database is not preserved between contexts:

 C#